-PTHR-P 695 Clinical Education II (3 cr.)
-Full-time clinical experience of 6 weeks duration, which provides students the opportunity to apply theory and skills in physical therapy interventions with specific patient populations.
+PTHR-P 695 Clinical Education II (4 cr.)
+Full-time clinical experience of 8 weeks duration which provides students the opportunity to apply theory and skills in physical therapy interventions in patients with complex musculoskeletal and/or neurological problems.

 PTHR-P 696 Clinical Education III (4 cr.)
 Full-time clinical experience of 8 weeks duration, which provides students the opportunity to apply theory and skills in physical therapy interventions with specific patient populations.